JochemBus/RAGMeUp/pr-readme-group12.md

 Our implementation uses a hybrid approach that combines semantic understanding with citation awareness.
 This hybrid method enhances traditional semantic search with citation-specific information, providing more accurate and contextually relevant results for legal document queries.

-The system considers semantic relevance and citation accuracy, weighting both factors to produce optimal rankings.
+The system considers semantic relevance and citation accuracy, weighing both factors to produce optimal rankings.
 This approach proves particularly effective for course material queries where both topical relevance and precise citation handling are crucial.

 ## Implementation